ADK 46: The Santanoni Range

 Getting there: This trail will start off of Upper Works Road in Newcomb (but NOT the same lot as if you were to go to Marshall, Redfield, Cliff, etc.) From I-87, take exit 29 and make a left onto Blue Ridge Road for about 17 miles.
 Then, turn right onto Tahawus Road for 6.4 miles and make the left onto Upper Works Road, where in about 2 miles, you will turn left onto Santanoni Road – drive in here, and you will see the designated parking area.
 If you reach a large lot with a fence at the end of the road, you went too far (this is about another mile or so down the road.
 There is also another lot for Mount Adams and Allen – which is on the right before the main lot at the dead end – your cue for Santanonis is that this lot is on the left when you’re driving down the road northbound.)
 There is no fee to park, and there are a decent number of spaces by ADK standards, but you’ll want to start this one early (or later in the afternoon if you’ll be camping in the backcountry.)
 Your vehicle should have no issues in 3-season weather getting down the road and to the lot.

-For reference: this is about an hour and 15 minutes from the Lake George region, and an hour and 30 minutes from the Lake Placid area (of course will vary based on exact location.)
+For reference: this is about an hour and 15 minutes from the Lake George region, and 1 hour + 30 minutes from the Lake Placid area (of course will vary based on exact location.)

 Plan accordingly: you will not have any (AT&T) cell service in the lot but may have some once you start to ascend the peaks.
 As I always say, do not rely on it.